FoodCycler Program

 Help make Selwyn Township a Pollinator Paradise!

-In 2018, the Township became a Bee City, which means that the Township is working to support pollinators through habitat creation, protection, and public education.
+In 2018, the Township became the 18th community in Canada to be designated as a Bee City.
+Becoming a Bee City means that the Township is part of a North American movement to support pollinators through habitat creation, protection, and public education.

 Depave Paradise